MichaelCurrin/code-cookbook/recipes/other/documentation/index.md

     - The template takes care of the boilerplate code, so you just have to worry about theming and content.
     - Uses VuePress, a Jamstack framework targeted at building static docs site using markdown.
     - VuePress used Vue internally, but you don't have to use Vue directly.
+    - The sidebar is auto-generated based on pages.